What is a Change in Demand?

-A change in demand is an increase or a decrease in demand that is not caused by a variation in price.
+Definition: A change in demand is an increase or a decrease in demand that is not caused by a variation in price.
 The change could be a result of shifting consumer preferences, a variation in income levels, or a change in the price of a related good.

-What does a change in demand mean?
+What does a Change in Demand mean?

-Example of a change in demand
+Example of a Change in Demand

 ⇨ Imagine a country where soccer is not very popular.
 However, when the FIFA World Cup is held in Russia, the sport gets broad coverage on TV.
 This generates a lot of interest, and an increasing number of schools introduce soccer for their students.
 Consequently, the demand for soccer equipment rises sharply and the demand curve for soccer-related products shifts to the right.

 A change in demand could be caused by changing consumer preferences, increased income levels, or other factors that are unrelated to price.
 A change in demand should not be confused with an expansion or contraction in demand due to a price movement.